ferroche90/email-validator-tool/POLICY.md

 ## Contact

-For questions about privacy or legal compliance, contact:
+For questions about privacy or legal compliance, contact: fernando@webatix.com
-[Your contact information]